yupimaki/blog/content/portfolio/2018-01-19-automating-avoiding-netflix-geofencing.md

 ### Automatically provision the proxy server

+You'll have to use the terminal now.
+Don't worry though, there are only very simple commands to type in.

  - Navigate back to the initial repository we downloaded
  - Download the AWS drivers using `terraform init`